 - Once the timer beeps, you can quick release the pressure from your pot.
 Carefully drain the potatoes and then return them to the Instant Pot with the power off.

 - Then, simply add in the garlic, butter, and half and half.
 You can mash these up with a standard potato masher if you wish.
-Or, you can mash then whip them with a hand-held mixer.
+Alternatively, you can mash then whip them with a hand-held mixer.
 Season to taste.

-Slow Cooker Garlic Mashed Potatoes:
+How to make Slow Cooker Garlic Mashed Potatoes:

 - Once you cook the potatoes, drain them.